jamesiarmes/php-ews/CONTRIBUTING.md

 If you would like to contribute code please fork this repository and issue a pull request against the master branch.
 It is recommended that you make any changes to your fork in a separate branch that you would then use for the pull request.
-If you would like to receive credit for your contribution outside of git, please add your name and email address (optional) to the CONTRIBUTORS.txt file.
 All contributions should follow the [PSR-2](http://www.php-fig.org/psr/psr-2/) coding standard.

 ## Contributing Documentation